n132/SMC/README.md

 - Bob evaluates the circuit and sends back the result

 2. GMW
+- Initialization
     - Alice, Bob and Dealer build socket connect with each other
     - Alice and Bob perform Secret Sharing to share their inputs with each other
+- Evaluation
+    - Dealer sends requests to Alice and Bob to get necessary data
--
+    - Dealer evaluates the circuits
+    - Alice and Bob get the final result from Dealer

 ## Details

 Function used to test the protocols: Equality function

 Encryption library: Fernet from Python Cryptography

 ## Reference